Liouville conformal field theory and the quantum zipper: Introduction

 The \emph{conformal loop ensemble (CLE)} \cite{shef-cle,shef-werner-cle} is a canonical conformally invariant collection of loops that locally look like SLE \cite{shef-cle}, and arises as the scaling limit of the collection of interfaces of statistical physics models.
 It is expected that CLE is described by a CFT -- indeed a suitably-defined CLE three-point function agrees with the \emph{generalized minimal model} CFT structure constant \cite{AS-CLE} -- so CLE multipoint functions should satisfy the BPZ equations.
 In the present work we obtained the boundary LCFT BPZ equation from a BPZ equation for SLE (in the sense that using It\^o calculus on the martingale of Lemma~\ref{lem-mtg} gives a second-order differential equation resembling BPZ), using mating-of-trees.
 One might hope to turn this argument around: could a BPZ equation for CLE be obtained from the BPZ equation for LCFT \cite{krv-local} using mating-of-trees?

 \textbf{Organization of the paper.} In Section~\ref{sec-prelim} we recall some preliminaries about LQG, LCFT, SLE and the mating-of-trees framework.
 In Section~\ref{sec-gff-partition} we explain that reverse $\SLE_{\kappa, \rho}$ is reverse $\SLE_\kappa$ weighted by a GFF partition function.
-In Section~\ref{sec-sheffield-zipper} we adapt a Neumann GFF quantum zipper of \cite{wedges} to obtain the $\kappa \leq 4$ LCFT quantum zipper.
-In Section~\ref{sec-sf-zip} we prove the $\kappa > 8$ LCFT quantum zipper, and in Section~\ref{sec-4-8} the $\kappa \in (4,8)$ LCFT quantum zipper.
+In Section~\ref{sec-sheffield-zipper} we adapt a GFF quantum zipper of \cite{wedges} to obtain the $\kappa \leq 4$ LCFT zipper.
+In Section~\ref{sec-sf-zip} we prove the $\kappa > 8$ LCFT zipper, and in Section~\ref{sec-4-8} the $\kappa \in (4,8)$ LCFT zipper.
 Finally, we establish the LCFT boundary BPZ equations in Section~\ref{sec-bpz}.

 \textbf{Acknowledgements.} We thank Guillaume Remy, Xin Sun and Tunan Zhu for earlier discussions on alternative approaches towards proving the boundary LCFT BPZ equations.
-We thank Yoshiki Fukusumi, Xin Sun, Yilin Wang and Pu Yu for helpful discussions.
+We thank Guillaume Baverez, Yoshiki Fukusumi, Xin Sun, Yilin Wang, Baojun Wu, Pu Yu and Dapeng Zhan for helpful discussions, and thank two anonymous referees for their valuable feedback.
 The author was supported by the Simons Foundation as a Junior Fellow at the Simons Society of Fellows.